Monthly Archives: October 2002

 Nate’s Grade: B

 “Put lots of sex in it.
 Thats always good,” says a character in Sex and Lucia, the steamy Spanish import now playing.
 And Sex and Lucia is true to its very title.
-There are many scenes with Lucia, our heroine, and theres also oodles of sex.
+There are many scenes with Lucia, our heroine, and there’s also oodles of sex.
 This is the type of movie where if people can walk around without a stitch on, they will.
-This is the type of movie where a babysitter will masturbate to her mothers porno — the ones where mom stars.
+This is the type of movie where a babysitter will masturbate to her mother’s porno.
 This is the type of movie where shower heads are not used for their intended purpose.
 No wonder this movie went unrated.

-Lucia (Paz Vega, a Spanish version of Juliet Lewis with a cleft chin) is a waitress in Madrid.
+Lucia (Paz Vega) is a waitress in Madrid.
 She enters into a fiery relationship with a writer named Lorenzo (Tristian Ulloa).
 Their passion seems to burn as fast as the many cigarettes in the film.
-Their relationship is full of joyous sex, impromptu strip teases and blindfolded foreplay.
+Their relationship is full of joyous sex, impromptu strip teases, and blindfolded foreplay.
 But Lorenzo has a secret he hides from Lucia.
 Six years ago he fathered a daughter he has never seen when he had a tryst on the beach of a Mediterranean isle.
-The mother has sent their daughter, Luna (named after the full moon on her conception), into the care of a former porn-star and Belen, her randy teenage daughter, in Madrid.
+The mother has sent their daughter, Luna (named after the full moon on her conception), into the care of a former porn star and Belen, her randy teenage daughter, in Madrid.
 Its here that Lorenzo first meets his daughter and then Belen starts coming onto him.

 Nate’s Grade: B